valencik/mastersAPSC/documents/thesis/thesis.md

 There is now a database object for each author in each paper.
 Each time an author appears their publication count increments.
 Next, each database object that has an author with a publication count below the cutoff is removed.
-Finally the unique remaining papers are the ones that have authors with more than one publication count.
+Finally the unique remaining NSR entries are the ones that have authors with more than one publication count.
-Table @tbl:papersWithoutNAuthors shows the number of papers that remain once all the authors with a specified publication count are removed[^code-papersWithoutNAuthors].
+Table @tbl:papersWithoutNAuthors shows the number of NSR entries that remain once all the authors with a specified publication count are removed[^code-papersWithoutNAuthors].
 Note that the starting number is $190654$ not $212835$ as quite a few NSR entries do not have an author field.
 Table @tbl:typesWithoutAuthors shows a break down of the NSR entry types that do not have authors.
 A large percentage of those entries without author fields are reports and conference proceedings[^no-author-jour].